About Christina Chan

 The interior of a kaleidoscope houses multiple colored pieces and the internal mirrors reflect those pieces into a beautiful work of art.
 Mix those colors up an infinite number of ways and each resulting design is a unique translation.
-At Kaleidoscope Content, we turn those unique pieces of you and your business into an arrangement that represents who you are and the message you'd like to convey.
+At Kaleidoscope Content, I turn those unique pieces of you and your business into an arrangement that represents who you are and the message you'd like to convey.

 Ten Random and Real Snippets About My Life